Research

 Pradyumna Reddy, Michael Gharbi, Michal Lukac, Niloy J. Mitra

-CVPR 2021 Selected for Oral Presentation
+Selected for Oral Presentation

 Top-10 most popular papers at CVPR 2021(Source: CVPR Buzz)